Seaview, Lower Hutt: Māori settlement

+Industrial development

 Seaview remained undeveloped until 1929, when Lower Hutt Borough Council reclaimed land and constructed Seaview Road to provide a more direct route to the eastern bays and access to a new heavy industrial zone to be developed in the area.
 A drainage and sewage scheme was put in place and plans were made for bridges and more reclamation.
 Meanwhile, the Texas Company (now Caltex) built a fuel processing plant in 1929, fronting the new Seaview Road that was still under construction.
 Companies making pipes and other products were soon established nearby.
 Between 1936 and 1939, an additional 94 acres of land was reclaimed from swamp and estuary at the mouth of the Hutt River, and more manufacturing industries started moving into the area.
 Ford opened a car-assembly factory on Seaview Road in 1936, and British Australian Lead Manufacturers (now Dulux) established a paint manufacturing plant in 1937.
 These were followed by more companies making industrial goods such as bolts, rivets and chemicals, both in Seaview and the adjacent suburb of Gracefield.

-The Ford factory in Seaview Road, and a dump for used US WW2 vehicles.
+1949: The Ford factory in Seaview Road, and a dump for used US WW2 vehicles.

 During World War 2, the United states arranged for car-assembly plants in Petone and Seaview (Ford) to become repair shops for US forces vehicles damaged during the war in the Pacific.
 Vehicles were stripped down and, where possible, reconditioned and sent back to active duty.
 At the end of the war the United States declared that the 2287 vehicles still stored in Seaview were surplus to their requirements.
 The vehicles were stacked bumper-to-bumper, with jeeps on top of truck beds, in a yard opposite the Ford factory.
 The New Zealand government agreed to buy the vehicles and spare parts from the United States, with a view to on-selling them to New Zealand car assemblers, but the car assemblers were not interested because of the state of the vehicles, the difficulty of getting spare parts and their specialised military nature.
 G.T.
 Gillies bought over 1200 of the vehicles and the 18 acres they were stored on in Seaview Road, and spent over 10 years fixing or disposing of them.

 The Hutt Estuary Bridge was built across the Hutt River in 1954 to replace a 1912 bridge, improving the connection between Seaview and Petone.
 More land was reclaimed from 1955.
 As of 2024, Seaview is a centre for bulk liquid fuel storage and heavy industry, and is also a base for support services for trucks and transportation businesses.